Leadership

 Also an independent writer, Kevin authored the nonfiction bestseller The Average American.

-In the borough, his volunteer contributions also include his service as a trustee of the Murray Hill Neighborhood Association, a board member of the Stuyvesant Cove Park Association and an advisory board member of The Village Trip.
+In the borough, Kevin’s volunteer contributions also include his service as a trustee of the Murray Hill Neighborhood Association, a board member of the Stuyvesant Cove Park Association and an advisory board member of The Village Trip.

 A former all-America athlete, Kevin runs the community basketball program Swish You Were Here.
 He has long served as a volunteer sports coach, including as head coach of a Manhattan school’s champion track and field program.